BharatDedhia/torch-image-tagging/README.md

 ## Conclusion:

 In a nutshell, this internship has been an excellent and rewarding experience.
 We can conclude that there has been a lot that we’ve learnt from our work here.
-Two skills that we developed during the course of this internship are managing time efficiently and secondly working together in a group environment.
-We were able to build a good connection with each other and we have a much better understanding in regards to deep learning and more specifically object detection.
+Two skills that we developed during the course of this internship are <b>managing time efficiently and secondly working together in a group environment</b>.
+We were able to build a good connection with each other and we have a much better understanding in regards to deep learning and more specifically <b>object detection</b>.
 Moreover, we would like to thank our mentors <b>Hetul Mehta, Burhan Plumber, Irfan Siddavatam sir and Ashwini Dalvi Ma’am</b>; they left no stone unturned in guiding us to the best of their knowledge.
 Overall, our internship has been a success and being a part of such a great organization speaks for itself, we couldn't be more thankful.